FNNDSC/WebMeg.net/README.md

 We encourage you to provide feedback in order to improve your future experience.

-Also if you would like to see certain features or integrate your own cool features or formats, please <a href="mailto:chiran.doshi@childrens.harvard.edu">email us</a>.
+Also if you would like to see certain features, integrate your own cool features or formats, please <a href="mailto:chiran.doshi@childrens.harvard.edu">email us</a>.